 It took more than 20 years (until 1879) to build the Votivkirche to a neogothic design by Heinrich Ferstel.
-The building stood as a giant symbol of the empire – various lands and cultures united under one (literal and metaphorical) roof.
+The lengthy construction period saw one cartoonist of the time use the following caption on the day of the church’s formal opening (my translation):

 The Votivkirche did not fare quite so well as its architect.

-Although a remarkable example of neogothic church architecture, the popularity of historicism in building design began to wane as the century continued.
-You might well say the same about subservience to the idea of total Austrian hegemony over a diverse empire, a trend that saw the birth of Austria-Hungary.
-The symbolic appeal of the Votivkirche weakened.
+Although a remarkable example of neogothic church architecture, the popularity of historicism in building design began to wane, too, as the century continued.

 Today, this huge church serves a small parish and provides an important home for disparate international Christian communities, almost as if returning to its original scope.